 The skin continues to change and rejuvenate itself throughout life; however, an increased risk of skin cancers and non-cancerous growths come with age and extended sun exposure.
 Abraham Medical’ skin treatments may be used to treat the physical symptoms of environmental skin damage.
 Dr. Abraham can also examine any questionable markings for potential danger and/or treatment including: wart and skin tag removal, and age spot treatment.

 While diabetes requires careful management and medical attention in any patient, this is especially true for the estimated 25.9% of American senior citizens who are diabetic.
 A disease that prevents or hinders the body’s production of insulin (the hormone that controls the level of sugar in the blood), diabetes can take multiple forms.
-While type 1 diabetes is usually diagnosed by early adulthood, type 2 diabetes can develop at any time as a result of multiple risk factors, such as weight/obesity, family history, ethnicity, and age.
+While type 1 diabetes is usually diagnosed by early adulthood, type 2 diabetes can develop at any time as a result of multiple risk factors, such as lifestyle, weight/obesity issues, family history, ethnicity, and age.
 As a patient’s type 2 diabetes continues to advance with age and the body produces less and less of its own insulin, it becomes increasingly important for patients to work with a doctor who is knowledgeable, experienced, and ready to work with their individual needs to establish a plan for medications and healthy living.

 Every patient’s body reacts to aging in a slightly different way, and even those who have been healthy throughout life need to become more vigilant with age.
 As a result, senior citizens need increasingly frequent visits to a physician.
 At the offices of Dr. B. Abraham, P.C., consistent exams as well as standard medical tests, such as a blood pressure check, cholesterol test, and various cancer screenings, allow us to notice early warning signs about a patient’s health.
 When necessary, we can also perform further diagnostic tests to ensure that a patient has the highest quality of care and that all of their needs are being addressed.